martinpaljak/ant-javacard/README.md

    * `verify` attribute - if set to false, disables verification of the resulting CAP file with offcardeverifier.
 Optional.
    * `debug` attribute - if set to true, generates debug CAP components.
 Optional.
    * `ints` attribute - if set to true, enables support for 32 bit `int` type.
 Optional.
+   * `javaVersion` attribute - if set to true, override the Java source and target version.
+Optional.
  * `applet` tag - for creating an applet inside the CAP
    * `class` attribute - class of the Applet where install() method is defined.
 Required.
    * `aid` attribute - AID (hex) of the applet.
 Recommended - or set to package `aid`+`i` where `i` is index of the applet definition in the build.xml instruction